juji-io/site/blog/q-a-dashboard.md

 # Update Chatbot FAQs

-Once you know what questions are unanswered, there are two ways to update chatbot FAQs.
+To address unanswer user questions, there are two ways to improve a chatbot by updating its FAQ knowledge base.
 You can update them directly on the Q&A Board.
 Alternatively, you can update the CSV file, then upload it to the chatbot.

 ## Update FAQs on the Q&A Board